JasonMejane/all-rounder-frontend-extension-pack/README.md

 # All-Rounder Frontend Extension Pack

-An all-rounder extension pack for Frontend and Angular development, with handy extensions to increase productivity!
+An all-rounder extension pack for Frontend and Angular development, with handy extensions to increase productivity and ease your work!

 ## Extensions Included